InfraXCoders/mf-research-portal/INTEGRATION-SUMMARY.md

 ## ✅ What's Been Implemented

-Your MF Research Portal now has **complete real-time API integration** capabilities!
+Your Financial Safar now has **complete real-time API integration** capabilities!

 ---